 Safeguarding and promoting the welfare of children is everyone's responsibility.

-Everyone who comes into contact with children and their families and carers has a role to play in safeguarding children.
+Everyone who encounters children and their families and carers have a role to play in safeguarding children.

 To fulfil this responsibility effectively, all professionals should make sure their approach is child centred.
-This means that they should consider, at all times, what is in the best interests of the child.
+This means that they should consider, always, what is in the best interests of the child.